-Although we have positive relationships with our employees and their unions, significant labour disruptions could occur in the future and our labour costs could increase significantly in the future.
+In Sasol Mining, the wage negotiations are ongoing, as the current multi-year agreement ended in June 2020.
+Although we have positive relationships with our employees and trade union partners, significant labour disruptions could occur in the future and our labour costs could increase significantly in the future.